Brennall/HFH-SRD/Chapter10.md

 Character may die of old age, though this is a rare fate for adventurers!
 Death from old age is resolved with a saving throw versus Death.
 Characters must save within 1d12 months of reaching the following ages:

-### Racial minimum Old age + character’s Constitution
+### Racial minimum Old age + character's Constitution

-Racial minimum Ancient age + character’s Constitution
+Racial minimum Ancient age + character's Constitution

 Racial maximum listed age, and each year thereafter